St Ffinan's Church, Llanffinan: History and location

 St Ffinan's Church is in the countryside in the centre of Anglesey, north Wales, near the village of Talwrn, and about 2.5 km away from Llangefni, the county town of Anglesey.
-The parish church is at the end of a gravelled track, off a country lane between the lower part of Talwrn and the hamlet of Ceint to the south.
-It can also be accessed by public footpath from Plas Penmynydd, once home to Owen Tudor, grandfather of King Henry VII and founder of the Tudor dynasty.
 The parish takes its name from the church: the Welsh word llan originally meant "enclosure" and then "church", with "-ffinan" denoting the saint.

-The date of construction of the first church in this area is uncertain, although a church was recorded here in 1254 during the Norwich Taxation of churches.
+A church was recorded in the area in 1254 during the Norwich Taxation of churches.
 The 19th-century writers and antiquarians Angharad Llwyd and Samuel Lewis said that St Ffinan, to whom the church is dedicated, established the first church here towards the beginning of the 7th century, possibly around 620.
 Llwyd described the old church in 1833 as "a small neat edifice".
-The current building was designed by the architect John Welch and erected in 1841, with the first service held on 6 July of that year.
+The building was designed by the architect John Welch and erected in 1841, with the first service held on 6 July of that year.
 Welch also designed the church of St Nidan, Llanidan, in the south of Anglesey, which was built between 1839 and 1843.

-St Ffinan's is still used for worship by the Church in Wales.
+St Ffinan's is used for worship by the Church in Wales.
 It is one of eight churches in a combined parish called Bro Cadwaladr.
 It is within the deanery of Synod Ynys Môn, the archdeaconry of Bangor and the Diocese of Bangor.
-As of 2016, the vicar is Emlyn Williams, assisted by an associate priest, E. R. Roberts.
-Williams was appointed in 2007; before that, the position had been vacant for 20 years despite many attempts by the Church in Wales to fill it.
-Services are held at St Ffinan's on the first to fourth Sundays of every month, either Cymun Bendigaid (Welsh: Holy Communion) or Foreol Weddi (Morning Prayer); on the fifth Sunday of the month, a service of Holy Communion is held at one of the churches in the parish.
-There are no midweek services.
+As of 2016, the vicar was Emlyn Williams.
+Williams was appointed in 2007; before that, the position had been vacant for 20 years while the Church in Wales attempted to fill it.

 John Jones, who was the Dean of Bangor Cathedral from 1689 to 1727, was also rector of St Ffinan's during that time, as it was one of the benefices attached to the deanery.
 Jones is commememorated by a stone tablet on the wall of St Mary's Church, Pentraeth, also in Anglesey.
 The antiquarian Nicholas Owen was perpetual curate here from 1790 until he died in 1811; he is buried at the St Tyfrydog's Church, Llandyfrydog, Anglesey.